To make our small group time as effective as possible, here are our 8 guidelines that all groups follow.

 The 8 Guidelines

-to make our groups a place where we can feel safe to be vulnerable.
-Members will need to determine their own safety zones and what goes beyond those zones.
-The goal is to have everyone feel safe enough to expand those comfort zones as time elapses.
+to make our groups a place where our members feel safe to be vulnerable.
+We let them determine their own safety zones.
+That means they can talk about as much as they want or as little as they want.
+The goal is to have everyone expand those comfort zones as time elapses.

-We want everyone to feel free and safe to share his or her issues without the threat of ridicule, judgment or exposure.
+in H.O.P.E. stays in H.O.P.E. (except in a rare case where a person’s safety and health are threatened and the responsible thing is to do otherwise).
+We want everyone to feel free and safe to share his or her issues without the threat of judgment or exposure.

 the responsible individual will be required to address the entire group and we will handle it in the group setting.